NicholasSebastian/dotfiles/README.md

 # My Dotfiles

+*NOTE*: This is unfinished and severely outdated.
+I'll probably update this in the future when I finally have the energy for it.

 These are the dotfiles used to create my current workspace setup on my Asus Zephyrus G14.
 It represents a Windows 11 environment running WSL2 with Ubuntu 24.04.